We list geothermal energy pros and cons to help you decide whether this system is best for your home.

 You might also like: TBD

-The promise and problem
+The Promise and Problem

 Your fridge removes heat from its interior and transfers it to your kitchen.
 A geothermal heat pump uses the same principle, but it transfers heat from the ground to your house (or vice versa).
 It does this through long loops of underground pipes filled with liquid (water or an antifreeze solution).
-The loops are hooked up to a geothermal heat pump in your home, which acts as both a furnace and an air conditioner.
+The loops are hooked up to a geothermal heat pump in your home, which acts as a furnace and an air conditioner.

 During the heating season, the liquid pulls heat from the ground and delivers it to the geothermal heating and cooling unit and then to refrigerant coils, where the heat is distributed through a forced-air or hydronic system.
 During the cooling season, the process runs in reverse.
 The pump removes heat from your house and transfers it to the earth.
 Many units can provide domestic hot water as well.

 A geothermal heat pump is vastly more efficient than conventional heating systems because it doesn’t burn fuel to create warmth; it simply movesexisting heat from one place to another.
 And because temperatures underground remain a relatively constant 50 degrees F year round, the system requires a lot less energy to cool your home than conventional AC systems or air-source heat pumps, which use outside air as a transfer medium.